 PASTELS.
 Try to have both chalk and oil pastels on hand.
 Chalk pastels should be reserved for your older students while the oil pastels can be introduced to the younger set.
 Sakura makes a terrific oil pastel.

 SCISSORS.
 Provide safety scissors and adult assistance for the tiny ones.

-Glue.
-Just a small container of glue is all you need, or you can make your own with flour and water.
+GLUE.
+Containers of glue are all you need, or you can make your own with flour and water.

-Paint & Brushes.
-You will be most pleased with water-base paints (tempera or watercolor) and brushes from small (¼”) to large (1″).
+PAINT AND BRUSHES.
+You will be most pleased with water-based paints (tempera or watercolor) and brushes from small (¼”) to large (1″).
 Here’s a tip: Make clean up easier by adding a few drops of dish soap to your paints.